 Just connect the carpet extractor attachment to your wet/dry vac, and you are ready to go.
 If needed, use the vacuum hose adapter to connect them.

-Follow These Steps When Extracting With Your Shop Vac
+Steps To Follow When Extracting With Your Shop Vac

 I just want to share the steps you should take when extracting with your shop vac.